BackyardOGT/MLP-CW2/README.md

 #### Notes

 * Added mask as input to policy currently NOT input but can easily add it, set n_obs to -1 in policy.py
+* Simple agent beats Random agent 100 / 100 so we should be aiming for that on RL

 #### Higher priority